NVIDIA/framework-reproducibility/README.md

 these two processes will also run in separate threads and you'll wind up with the same problem.
 In this case, you need to set `workers` to `0` (zero), which will cause the data-loader to be run in the main thread.

+#### While Loop Parallelism ####

+The use of `tf.while_loop` when `parallel_iterations` is greater than 1 (note that 10 is the default) may introduce non-determinism into model functionality.
+Additionally, the [AutoGraph Transformations][6], that operate while compiling code into a graph when (TF2 API) `tf.function` (or the use of the @tf.function decorator) is used, may lead to [loops][7] being implemented using `tf.while_loop` and, therefore, parallelized.

+The current work-around, to prevent this non-determinism, is to use `tf.autograph.experimental.set_loop_options` inside the `for` loop, with `parallel_iterations=1`.

+It has not yet been determined if this non-determinism is specific to operation on a GPU or if it is a general issue in TensorFlow.

 #### Gradient Gating ####